The world's biggest guide to timing the cricket ball

 It was a league match and we had just taken a wicket.
 A kid of about 15 came out looking nervous, as they often do.
-I reckon it was one of his first senior games and he looked like a fish out of water.
+I reckon it was one of his first senior cricket games because he looked like a fish out of water.

-He was small for his age anyway but this was exacerbated by the wide framed men that stood around the bat.
-Our spinner was on and they were like sharks circling their prey waiting for him to make the slightest mistake.
+He was small for his age anyway, and this was exacerbated by the wide framed men that stood around the bat.
+Our spinner was on.
+They were sharks circling their prey waiting for the slightest mistake.

 He scratched around for a while and we soon came to the conclusion he was not going to last long.
 That was until he got a half volley on leg stump.
-He unleashed one of the finest on drives I have seen, the ball racing to the not insignificantly long boundary in a blur.
+He unleashed one of the finest on drives I have seen.
+The ball raced to the long boundary in a blur.

 It's a scene that you can see at every level of cricket all over the world.